The-Nova-Project/Runtime-Drivers/README.md

 # How to Run

 1. First Copy the Driver you want to run.
-(Considering the AFI is loaded)
+(Considering the AFI is loaded in slot 0)
 2. Paste it in your design's `software/runtime` directory.
 3. Open Terminal in this directory.
 4. First type `make driverName` (for example if the driver is loader.c then type `make loader`)